matthewjward/matthewjward.github.io/_posts/2024-08-07-citizen-ops.md

 ![Retrieval flow](/assets/images/citizen-ops/retrieval-flow.png)

+The retrieval flow can then be called from the simple web app shown above, enable citizen users to investigate integration issues!

 ---

-I find it interesting to explore the new approaches to building systems that have arrived with AI services, especially being able to leverage so much out-of-the-box with Azure AI Services.
+I find it interesting to explore the new approaches to building solutions that have arrived with AI services, especially being able to leverage so much out-of-the-box with Azure AI Services.